 We pause briefly between each phrase or thought group.⤼

-Many non-native English never learned to use thought groups, focus words & pauses.
+Many people never learned to use thought groups, focus words & pauses when they speak English.

 This often creates “accented” speech that is too fast for American listeners to understand.